YH-UtMSB/Courses/Learning/SDS-383D-STATS_MODELING_II/exercise4/MathTests_R.md

 #### Part I

 In this part I use Gibbs sampling to obtain the estimated parameters in the hierarchical mdoel.
-The math for establishing gibbs samplers are elaborated [here](math/mathtest_gibbs_elaboration.PDF).
+The math for establishing gibbs samplers is elaborated [here](math/mathtest_gibbs_elaboration.PDF).
+Let's first define the samplers as below.

 ```r
 # Problem 2 -- fit the hierarchical model via gibbs sampling.